AbhiramiVS/Image_Classification_ResNet50/README.md

 # Image_Classification_ResNet50
 Multi class image classification using ResNet50 pre-trained model and single instance prediction for trained model.

 This is an image classification model for 5 different types of flowers.
-The dataset can be downloaded from https://www.kaggle.com/alxmamaev/flowers-recognition.
+The dataset can be downloaded from https://www.kaggle.com/alxmamaev/flowers-recognition.keep the downloaded data in a folder named 'dataset'

 Split-folder library is used for splitting the folder into train, test and validation folders.
 To split the data, please install split-folder library and run 'Preprocessing.ipynb' notebook.
 To install split-folder, use --> pip install split-folders